 9. Egg Yolks or Egg Yolk Powder

-To substitute, use a spoonful of egg yolk powder or a couple of fresh egg yolks to the recipe.
-To deepen the flavor profile, consider adding some smashed garlic or fresh chopped herbs.
+To substitute, use a spoonful of egg yolk powder or a couple of fresh egg yolks in the recipe.

 10. German Mustard

-German mustard can be spicier than Dijon mustard and has many whole or partially crushed mustard seeds, giving it lots of texture.
-It’s made with brown mustard seeds, vinegar, and spices, and is great paired with meats, sausages, wursts, hotdogs, and baked pretzels.
+German mustard can be spicier than Dijon mustard and has many whole or partially crushed mustard seeds, giving it a lot of texture.
+It’s made with brown mustard seeds, vinegar, and spices and is great paired with meats, sausages, wursts, hotdogs, and baked pretzels.

 11. Beer Mustard